BSi

 8. The water moves out via an exhaust pipe in the form of the water vapor or steam.

-This is organized a bit different in hydro-trucks currently on the road...
+This is organized a bit differently in hydro-trucks currently on the road...

 Trucks.com/2019/03/29/nikola-motor-fuel-cell-lab